Great Retreat (Serbia): Aid shortages and Austro-Hungarian naval attacks

-As early as 20 November 1915, Prime Minister Pašić sent an urgent appeal to the Allies, requesting food and supplies to be delivered to Adriatic ports for the Serbian army and civilians.
-When the Northern and Central columns arrived in Shkodër, they found no foreign ships or provisions leading to confusion and distress.
-Learning that some supplies had been brought to Durrës, approximately 60 km (37 mi) away, Serbian forces and refugees continued their march further south.
+As early as 20 November 1915, Prime Minister Nikola Pašić sent an urgent appeal to the Allies, requesting food and supplies to be delivered to Adriatic ports for the Serbian Army and civilians.
+When the Northern and Central Columns arrived in Shkodër, they found no foreign ships or provisions leading to confusion and distress.
+Learning that some supplies had been brought to Durrës, approximately 60 km away, Serbian forces and refugees continued their march further south.

 While the absence of ships was alarming, Italian efforts to deliver aid had been severely hampered by Austro-Hungarian naval attacks.
 Several Italian merchant ships were sunk by enemy forces before they could unload provisions disrupting the supply chain.
 Refugees arriving in Shëngjin found the wrecks of Italian vessels which had been destroyed by mines before unloading.
 Food shipments from France and Britain, intended for Serbian troops, were stalled in Brindisi, Italy, as fears of Austrian naval attacks delayed transport.

 The Austro-Hungarian Navy intensified its operations, targeting Allied supply lines.
 On 22 November, Austrian destroyers sank the Italian steamers Palatino and Gallinara, en route from Brindisi to Shëngjin and Durrës.
 Another Italian vessel, Unione, was scuttled after an Austro-Hungarian submarine attack.
 On 5 December, the Italian steamer Benedetto Giovanni and the Greek steamer Thira were sunk near Shëngjin by an Austrian cruiser.
 Further attacks followed on 8 and 9 January 1916, when the Austro-Hungarian Navy sank two additional Italian transport ships, Brindisi and Città di Palermo.

 By mid-December, Serbian forces and civilians had gathered along the Albanian coast in large numbers.
 Troops arriving from Montenegro settled in Shkodër, while those who descended from the mountains were concentrated near Durrës, Kavajë, and Vlorë.
 The Serbian High Command reached Shkodër on 6 December and resumed its functions.
 The Serbian government-in-exile convened emergency meetings to manage the situation, forming a special cabinet for nutrition to coordinate food purchases and ration distribution.
 Military bakeries were reopened, but production was insufficient to meet demand, and cases of soldiers dying from exhaustion and starvation continued to be reported.
 Despite the chaotic conditions, approximately 140,000 Serbian soldiers reached the Adriatic, with 89,000 concentrated in Shkodër.